SAP-samples/btp-generative-ai-hub-use-cases/51-Knowledge-Graph-Explicit-knowledge-representation-and-reasoning/knowledge_graph/README.md

 # Upload triples to the HANA Cloud Knowledge Graph Engine

 Files need to be in Turtle serialization to be uploaded.
 One approach is to use the python interface and load the files one by one.
 It is possible to load all the triples into one graph or more than one.
-Please, refer to the Jupyter notebook.
+Please, refer to the [realtive Jupyter notebook]{./notebooks/load_triples_to_kge.ipynb}.